This blog post opens a series devoted to 4DX (4 Disciplines of Execution) framework (see all posts about 4dx).

 If there is no time devoted to your priority then it won’t get done: urgent things will steal your focus.
 You need to make sure there is time in your calendar for what has to be done so that your main objective is met.
 In particular, the whole team should gather regularly to discuss the progress and set actions for the incoming days.

-Check this article for some more insights on the cadence.
+Check 4dx cadence of accountability article for some more insights on the cadence.

 The End?
 Not really!